University of Newcastle School of Medicine and Public Health: History

 The University of Newcastle's Medical School was established in 1975 as the Faculty of Medicine.
 Under the steerage of Professor David Maddison (Founding Dean), it very quickly gained an international reputation for excellence and innovation in teaching and learning.
 Its problem-based curricula coupled with early clinical experience starting in the first year of the degree program, offered students a different approach to the study of medicine compared to other Universities that delay clinical experience.

 Approximately 76 academic, 88 general and about 600 conjoint academic staff conduct research, teach into or support the medical and health education programs across 45 disciplines of Medicine within the School.

-Student numbers for the medical program have more than doubled since the first intake in 1978 of 63 to the current cohort of almost 190 students in the Joint Medical Program located across the Callaghan and Armidale campuses.
+Student numbers for the medical program have more than tripled since the first intake in 1978 of 63 to the current cohort of almost 190 students in the Joint Medical Program located across the Callaghan and Armidale campuses.
 Program delivery has been developed and updated over the past 30 years, but the basics still remain and the school continues to provide early clinical experience to support its problem based learning curricula.

 The curriculum for the new Joint Medical program, based on the established University of Newcastle program, is identical at both institutions.
 The special features of the JMP include its focus on medical workforce for rural, remote and regional Australia and the opportunity provided by the geographic coherence between the two Universities and their two major health partners, Hunter New England Health and Northern Sydney Central Coast Health.